 - Tick-borne relapsing fever

-By regularly checking your pet for ticks, you can prevent the tiny parasites from latching on and transmitting serious disease.
+By regularly checking your pet for ticks, you can prevent the tiny parasites from latching on and transmitting serious diseases.

 Since ticks are responsible for a multitude of diseases, limiting your pet's exposure to these parasites is essential to reducing their risk of contracting disease.
 Minimize the potential for a meeting between your pet and a tick by: